vstoykovbg/make-random-seed/README.md

 Diceware-like lists
 ===================

-The downside of using Diceware-like lists is that you need to "throw away" most of the random numbers made with dice.
+The downside of using Diceware-like lists is that you need to "throw away" some of the random numbers made with dice.
 To choose one random word you need 5 dice rolls.
 If the <a href="http://en.wikipedia.org/wiki/Senary">senary</a> number is not in the list, you need to make another 5 dice rolls until you get senary number that is in the list (probably it will take about 25 dice rolls per word).

 <a href="Diceware-like-list-for-Electrum-1.pl">Diceware-like-list-for-Electrum-1.pl</a> - for Electrum 1.x